St Mary's Church, Chaddesden: Present day

 On 20 June 1952, the church was designated a Grade I listed building.
 In 2018 the church was put on Historic England's Heritage at Risk Register which described it as being in 'poor' condition due to problems with the roof.
 As of 2019, however, the roof of the main part of the building has been entirely replaced with Westmorland Green Slate in a £250,000 project, largely funded by Historic England among others.

 St Mary's Church is within the Conservative Evangelical tradition of the Church of England.

 Organ

 The church pipe organ was built by Isaac Abbott of Leeds in 1876.
 The organ was erected to the memory of the parents of Sir Henry Wilmot, 5th Baronet and the opening recital was given on 28 September 1876.
 A specification of the organ as recorded in 1996 can be found on the National Pipe Organ Register.

 The bells

 The peal of three bells dates from ca. 1499 (Mellours), 1652 (George Oldfield) and 1742 (Thomas Hedderly), and is currently unringable.
+However, a local community group was set up in 2023 to raise the funds necessary to get the bells back to full swing, and the project is expected to be completed in 2025/2026.